-- EID-prefix: An EID-prefix is a power-of-two block of EIDs which are allocated to a site by an address allocation authority.
+EID-prefix: An EID-prefix is a power-of-two block of EIDs which are allocated to a site by an address allocation authority.
 EIDprefixes are associated with a set of RLOC addresses which make up a "database mapping".
 EID-prefix allocations can be broken up into smaller blocks when an RLOC set is to be associated with the larger EID-prefix block.
 A globally routed address block (whether PI or PA) is not inherently an EID-prefix.
 A globally routed address block MAY be used by its assignee as an EID block.
 The converse is not supported.
 That is, a site which receives an explicitly allocated EID-prefix may not use that EID-prefix as a globally routed prefix.
 This would require coordination and cooperation with the entities managing the mapping infrastructure.
 Once this has been done, that block could be removed from the globally routed IP system, if other suitable transition and access mechanisms are in place.
-Discussion of such transition and access mechanisms can be found in [INTERWORK] and [LISP-DEPLOY]. - End-system: An end-system is an IPv4 or IPv6 device that originates packets with a single IPv4 or IPv6 header.
+Discussion of such transition and access mechanisms can be found in [INTERWORK] and [LISP-DEPLOY].

+End-system: An end-system is an IPv4 or IPv6 device that originates packets with a single IPv4 or IPv6 header.
 The end-system supplies an EID value for the destination address field of the IP header when communicating globally (i.e. outside of its routing domain).
-An end-system can be a host computer, a switch or router device, or any network appliance. - Ingress Tunnel Router (ITR): An ITR is a router which accepts an IP packet with a single IP header (more precisely, an IP packet that does not contain a LISP header).
-The router treats this "inner" IP destination address as an EID and performs an EID-to-RLOC mapping lookup.
+An end-system can be a host computer, a switch or router device, or any network appliance.

+Ingress Tunnel Router (ITR): An ITR is a router that resides in a LISP site.
+Packets sent by sources inside of the LISP site to destinations outside of the site are candidates for encapsulation by the ITR.
+The ITR treats the IP destination address as an EID and performs an EID-to-RLOC mapping lookup.
 The router then prepends an "outer" IP header with one of its globally-routable RLOCs in the source address field and the result of the mapping lookup in the destination address field.
-Note that this destination RLOC MAY be an intermediate, proxy device that has better knowledge of the EIDto-RLOC mapping closer to the destination EID.
+Note that this destination RLOC MAY be an intermediate, proxy device that has better knowledge of the EID-to-RLOC mapping closer to the destination EID.
 In general, an ITR receives IP packets from site end-systems on one side and sends LISP-encapsulated IP packets toward the Internet on the other side.